ArieGato/serilog-sinks-rabbitmq/README.md

 ### Breaking changes:
 - Renamed hostname to hostnames in configuration
-- Default text formatter is CompactJsonFormatter.
-The RawFromatter was removed from Serilog.
+- Default text formatter is `CompactJsonFormatter`.
+The `RawFromatter` was removed from Serilog.

 ## Topics